GaryGapinski/sacm-xml-catalog/README.md

 sacm-xml-catalog
 ================

-XML Catalog for SACM-related schemata.
+[XML Catalog][XML Catalog] for SACM-related schemata.

 About
 -----

-sacm-xml-catalog provides copies of XML Schema documents commonly used in SACM/[SCAP](http://scap.nist.gov/)
+[sacm-xml-catalog][sacm-xml-catalog] provides copies of XML Schema documents commonly used in SACM/[SCAP](http://scap.nist.gov/)
 XML documents allowing these copies to be used in lieu of direct network access to the "canonical" locations.
 These schema documents change infrequently,